 At the same time, even though we are in the process of developing more precise analysis methods, we are convinced that climate change is highly likely to have a financial impact on our loan assets, the largest category of assets in the Group's possession.

+Accordingly, we clearly recognize that the opportunities and

-Accordingly, we clearly recognize that the opportunities and risks our clients face will directly affect the Group.
+Accordingly, we clearly recognize that the opportunities a risks our clients face will directly affect the Group.